Introduction

-The handling and management of combustible dust have long been governed by multiple NFPA (National Fire Protection Association) standards, requiring compliance with both fundamental and industry-specific regulations.
-To simplify compliance and improve safety, NFPA has consolidated these standards into a single documentโNFPA 660, Standard for Combustible Dusts and Particulate Solids.
+The NFPA (National Fire Protection Association) has long set multiple standards that govern how facilities handle and manage combustible dust, requiring compliance with both fundamental and industry-specific regulations.
+To simplify compliance and improve safety, NFPA has consolidated these standards into a single document—NFPA 660, Standard for Combustible Dusts and Particulate Solids.

-Effective December 6, 2024, NFPA 660 merges NFPA 652 (fundamentals standard) with five industry-specific standards, creating a more streamlined and structured approach for businesses handling combustible dust.
-This blog will break down the organization, navigation, key changes, and compliance requirements associated with the new standard, along with insights on how industries can prepare for the transition.
+Effective December 6, 2024, NFPA 660 merges NFPA 652 (the fundamentals standard) with five industry-specific standards, thereby creating a more streamlined and structured approach for businesses handling combustible dust.
+In this blog, we’ll first break down how the new standard is organized and navigated.
+Then, we’ll highlight the key changes and compliance requirements.
+Finally, we’ll share insights on how industries can start preparing for the transition.

 Why Was NFPA 660 Created?